scylladb/scylla-rust-driver/docs/source/connecting/tls.md

 Beware that `set_ca_file` *adds* to the trusted set rather than replacing it, so it does not narrow anything down on its own.

+**_NOTE:_** Passing an already-built `SslContext` (`TlsContext::OpenSsl010`) still works, but is deprecated since 1.9.0: the driver cannot configure a context it did not build, so such a context cannot support TLS session tickets.

 For example, if database certificate is in the file `ca.crt`:
 ```rust
 # extern crate scylla;